Azure/bicep-types-az/generated/botservice/microsoft.botservice/2021-03-01/types.md

 ### Properties
 * **cognitiveServiceRegion**: string: The cognitive service region with this channel registration.
 * **cognitiveServiceResourceId**: string: The cognitive service id with this channel registration.
-* **cognitiveServiceSubscriptionKey**: string {secure}: The cognitive service subscription key to use with this channel registration.
+* **cognitiveServiceSubscriptionKey**: string {sensitive}: The cognitive service subscription key to use with this channel registration.
 * **customSpeechModelId**: string: Custom voice deployment id (optional).
 * **customVoiceDeploymentId**: string: Custom speech model id (optional).
 * **isDefaultBotForCogSvcAccount**: bool: Make this a default bot for chosen cognitive service account.